apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/backup-and-restore/backup-and-restore-for-postgresql-standalone.md

 ---
 title: Backup and restore for PostgreSQL Standalone
-description: Guide for backup and restore for an PostgreSQL standalone
+description: Guide for backup and restore for a PostgreSQL Standalone
 sidebar_position: 2
 sidebar_label: PostgreSQL Standalone
 ---

 # Backup and restore for PostgreSQL Standalone
-This section shows how to use `kbcli` to back up and restore a PostgreSQL standalone instance.
+This section shows how to use `kbcli` to back up and restore a PostgreSQL Standalone.

 ***Before you start***

-- Prepare a clean EKS cluster, and install ebs csi driver plug-in, with at least one node and the memory of each node is not less than 4GB.
+- Prepare a clean EKS cluster, and install EBS CSI driver plug-in, with at least one node and the memory of each node is not less than 4GB.
-- Install kubectl to ensure that you can connect to the EKS cluster
+- [Install `kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/) to ensure that you can connect to the EKS cluster.
-- Install kbcli.
+- Install `kbcli`.
+Refer to [Install kbcli and KubeBlocks](./../../installation/install-and-uninstall-kbcli-and-kubeblocks.md) for details.
    ```bash
    curl -fsSL https://kubeblocks.io/installer/install_cli.sh | bash
    ```